ruthresh1/KafkaNotes/README.md

 * Leader election - if the lead broker fails, then zookeeper elects a leader among the remaining nodes

 ### Topic
+A Topic is a category/feed name to which records are stored and published.
+All Kafka records are organized into topics.
+Producer applications write data to topics and consumer applications read from topics.